ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ~~~
 object {
-  [PropertyName ane-equiv-properties<1..*>;]
-  [PropertyName ane-additional-properties<0..*>;]
+  [PropertyName ane-properties<0..*>;]
 } PVReqFilteredCostMap : ReqFilteredCostMap;
 ~~~

 with fields:

-ane-equiv-properties:
-~ A list of properties that are used to create ANEs.
-If the cost type is the path vector cost type, this field MUST exist and MUST NOT be empty.
-Each property in this list MUST match one of the supported ANE properties indicated in the resource's "ane-equiv-properties" capability.
-If a property appears in this list, an ALTO server MUST guarantee the abstracted path vector provides accurate end-to-end property values.
-Thus, an ALTO client CAN safely use the aggregated property value as the end-to-end performance metric between a source and a destination.

-ane-additional-properties:
+ane-properties:
-~ A list of additional properties that are attached to the ANEs.
-Each property in this list MUST match one of the supported ANE properties indicated in the resource's "ane-equiv-properties" or "ane-additional-properties" capability.
-If a property ONLY appears in this list, an ALTO server MAY or MAY NOT guarantee the equivalence of the end-to-end value in the abstract path vector and in the real underlying network.
-Accordingly, an ALTO client SHOULD NOT use the aggregated property value, if applicable, as the end-to-end performance metric between a source and a destination, as it MAY NOT be accurate.
+~ A list of properties that are associated with the ANEs.
+Each property in this list MUST match one of the supported ANE properties indicated in the resource's `ane-properties` capability.
+If the field is NOT present, it MUST be interpreted as an empty list, indicating that the ALTO server MUST NOT return any property in the unified property part.

 ### Capabilities ## {#pvcm-cap}